Periodontics ~ Gum Disease Treatment

 Osseous surgery is a procedure that reshapes the bone which holds your teeth in place.
 Osseous surgery commonly treats periodontitis.
 Patients with periodontitis experience defects in the bone around their teeth.
 The osseous surgery removes those defects.
 Before the surgery, the patient undergoes a periodontal treatment that consists of scaling and root planing.
 First, Dr. Mata-Stein will administer a local anesthetic to minimize the pain.
 Once she cleans the roots, Dr. Mata-Stein uses a drill and sharp dental tool to reshape the bone surrounding the teeth.
 Depending on the extent of the defects, she will remove the deformed bone and shape the rest.
 Dr. Mata-Stein uses bone grafting material where the defects are too significant to be treated with only reshaping.
 Once the bones are back to their original state, the gums are stitched back into place.
 Osseous grafting is a routine procedure with a high success rate.

-Periodontal surgery aims to gain access to the tooth root and clean the damaged areas.
-Once Dr. Mata can see the damage, she can treat it.
+Gum disease treatment aims to gain access to the tooth root and clean the damaged areas.
+Once our restorative dentist, Dr. Mata-Stein can see the damage, she can treat it.
 Removing the plaque and decayed gum tissue leaves a pocket between the tooth and the gum.
 Sometimes the gum returns to its original position, but still, the pocket is present.
 The pocket requires frequent cleaning as the patient cannot get to the pockets with regular brushing and flossing.
 Once the swelling from the periodontal treatment has subsided, the dentist may need to suture the gum to where the bone has resorbed.
 Again, the goal is to create a space large enough to reach through daily oral hygiene but small enough not to be a breeding ground for plaque and bacteria.

 Your smile is usually the first thing someone notices about your appearance, and people tend to form their initial impressions based on the appearance of your smile.
 In the past, you had to live with your smile unless you made good money or were born with flawless teeth.
 Today, a wide range of cosmetic procedures are available to the average individual at a cost they can afford.